-The following history was included in the latest Parish Directory which was published and distributed in the Spring of 2009.
-The history has been revised will be updated as needed.
+The following history was taken from the 2009 Saint Brendan Parish Directory.
+The history has been revised with current information and will be updated as needed.
 If you have any information or photos that would add to our parish history, please email the webmaster.

 In 1893, Father Haimann, the Pastor of the Catholic parish in Thomas, traveled to Elkins once a month to celebrate Eucharist for the newly begun mission parish.
 Right from the beginning, Father Haimann spoke of erecting a church building for the handful of parishioners who make up the mission of Elkins.
 In February of 1896, he purchased a parcel of land for $300 and by March of 1897, with the help of approximately fifty Catholic families in the area, he had reached his dream of constructing a wooden Catholic church building in Elkins.

 In 1897, Bishop Donahue chose a young man born in Kerry, Ireland to serve as the first Pastor of Elkins, which now became a Parish instead of a mission.
 Father John J. Daly spent only seven months after his ordination as an assistant to the Cathedral parish in Wheeling before being sent to Elkins.
 He would spend the rest of his life, the next twenty-seven years, serving the newly founded parish at Elkins, where he died at the age of fifty-seven.